 Sleep apnea may make you think of snoring partners and breathing machines, but the condition can affect canines as well.
 As in humans, sleep apnea in dogs is marked by snoring and/or labored breathing while sleeping.
 Frequent accompanying sleep interruptions can have long-term effects on dogs’ energy levels.

 So, a visit to the veterinarian is crucial if you suspect sleep apnea may be affecting your dog.
-While generally rare in dogs, the condition is more common among brachycephalic (flat-faced) breeds like the English bulldog and pug.
+While generally rare in dogs, the condition is more common among brachycephalic (flat-faced) breeds like the American bulldog and pug.

 REM sleep behavior disorder in dogs